yasinaydin14/Pokemon-Bot/metamon/data/README.md

 > [!WARNING]
 >
 > This module contains the behind-the-scenes work that makes the `ParsedReplayDataset` possible.
-Very little of this is intended to be used externally; code is poorly documented and changes frequently.
+Very little of this is intended to be used externally.
 Please consider yourself warned :)

 <p align="center">